banner border

 Thinking of avoiding or evading your crypto taxes?
 Think again.
 The fines and penalties are severe.

 • Tax evasion: Illegal.
 Whether intentionally or unintentionally, you avoid paying your tax liability.
-Section 235 of the TAA clearly classifies tax evasion as a criminal offence.
+Section 235 of the TAA clearly classifies tax evasion as a criminal offense.

 • Tax fraud: Illegal.
-Fraud is included under the definition of a "tax offence" per the TAA.
+Fraud is included under the definition of a "tax offense" per the TAA.
 This happens when you intentionally misrepresent your financial position to SARS.

 Under the Tax Administration Act, SARS can hand out some heavy penalties for tax evasion or fraud.
 Both tax evasion and tax fraud carry a maximum prison sentence of up to five years.
 SARS can also hand out administrative penalties - even just for being late on your tax return - up to R16,000 a month depending on your income, for each month that non-compliance continues, for a maximum of 35 months.